-Loretta Richard is a partner in and head of Ropes & Gray’s employment, executive compensation and employee benefits practice.
+Loretta Richard is senior counsel in Ropes & Gray’s employment, executive compensation and employee benefits practice.
 She concentrates on general federal income tax matters, executive compensation and employee benefits.
 She has special proficiency in tax and benefits controversy matters (including administrative controversy and litigation).

 With over 30 years of experience, Loretta regularly represents public and private companies in connection with employee benefit and executive compensation matters, including work on mergers and acquisitions involving both U.S. domestic and international operations (including distressed companies).
 Loretta works with in-house counsel, benefits professionals, finance professionals, benefits committees, investment committees, fiduciaries and others on matters related to design, establishment, implementation, operation and administration of executive compensation and employee benefit plans.
 She advises clients on executive compensation and employee benefits compliance matters, identifying and correcting errors in documentation and operation.
 She advises clients on employment and equity and equity-related compensation matters, related to employees located in the United States and abroad.
 She advises on the legal aspects of post-transaction arrangements, including spin-offs and integration, and transition services arrangements.